Cobaltians-Plugins/Plugins-FirebaseAnalytics/README.md

 # Installation
 Import the plugin to your project as explain [here](https://github.com/cobaltians/cobalt/wiki/Plugins-usage).

-Further native steps are needed.
+Further native steps are needed...
 ## Android
-- Follow the steps at https://firebase.google.com/docs/android/setup, except adding the following line to the `build.gradle` file of your app (it is already added as a dependency in the plugin):
+Follow the steps at https://firebase.google.com/docs/android/setup, except adding the following line to the `build.gradle` file of your app (it is already added as a dependency in the plugin):

 ```
 compile 'com.google.firebase:firebase-core:11.2.0'